TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.10.md

 ---

-And the whole multitude of the people were praying without at the hour of incense.
+The whole multitude of the people were praying outside at the hour of incense.